improbable-eng/etcd-cluster-operator/docs/design/resources.md

 keeps its status field updated with the information about the cluster.

 The operator treats the cluster itself as the canonical view of the current state of the world.
-In particular the etcd cluster's peer list is used to define what the expected members should be.
+In particular the etcd cluster's member list is used to define what the expected members should be.

 When reconciling the cluster resource the operator will do the
 following: